truenas/middleware/docs/developer/frontend/flux.rst

 The MUC pipes request data into a public method provided by the Middleware Client, and registers a callback that will be run when a matching response is receieved from the Middleware Server.
-The MUC does not modify input data, and does not manipulate response data. >\ *here will be server based validation done?
-Will even potentionally harmfull data go unmodified?*
+The MUC does not modify input data, and does not manipulate response data.

 The ambiguation provided by this class is necessary for a few reasons: